Gkcloud5/Better-future/001-Communication/Improvement/11 to 20 words/018-can't word.md

 ```
 I can't swim //I am unable to swim

-She can't come to the party //She is not able to come to the pa
+She can't come to the party //She is not able to come to the party

+Can't you see the sign? //Is it not possible for you to see the sign?
 ```